Live Streaming on YouTube or Twitch: Which is the Best Option?

 In this Article:

-However, despite YouTube’s clear gains, Twitch still holds the crown for live streaming talent as it provides new opportunities for creators to grow engaged audiences whilst making a decent living at the same time.
+However, despite YouTube’s clear gains, Twitch still holds the crown for live streaming talent as it provides new opportunities for creators to grow engaged audiences while making a decent living.

-The major difference between YouTube and Twitch is the interest of the audience.
-There is no denying that Twitch is the largest live streaming platform in the world and YouTube caters to every kind of content with a great search engine.
+The major difference streaming on Youtube vs Twitch is the interest of the audience.
+There is no denying that Twitch is the largest live streaming platform in the world, while YouTube caters to every kind of content with a great search engine.

-To clear the air, we will discuss the pros and cons of both social platforms so that you can decide where to live stream your content.
+To clear the air, we will discuss the pros and cons of both social platforms so that you can evaluate streaming on Youtube vs Twitch.

 YouTube is one of the leading and highly recognized video platforms across the globe.
 Everyone who has an internet facility knows about YouTube.